mechmotum/mechmotum.github.io/content/pages/guide.rst

 In general, I would like each project to co-write an end of quarter blog post on the lab website describing their accomplishments and results.
-This writing exercise will help build the content for future papers and theses.
+This writing exercise will help build the content for future papers and theses and provide outreach to the public about our work.

 Research Ideas
 --------------